haidarchikh/M7016E_Project/README.md

 		}
 ```
 #### Calculate activities time
-To support the service aim ( i.e. analysis long term data ) the service has findActivityTime function which calculate how long a sensor value was ON “true” within a given date.
+To support the service aim ( i.e. analysis long term data ) the service has findActivityTime function which calculate how long a sensor's value was ON “true” within a given date.
 **Example:**
 ```java
 MongoDB db = new MongoDBMongoDB(String hostAddress,int hostPort , String database , String collection);